-It is recommended that potential applicants engage with CoST IS, to discuss their needs and help them decide if and how affiliate membership of CoST might benefit them.
+Potential applicants should contact the CoST International Secretariat to discuss their needs and help them decide if and how affiliate membership of CoST might benefit them.
 Whilst the application is typically led by government, the process of engagement can be initiated by government, the private sector or civil society.
 Before contacting CoST IS, you are advised to: